Academic research

 While DNA and RNA sequences are becoming easier to obtain, answering key scientific questions requires additional measurements of the observable traits of organisms, known as their phenotypes.
 High-throughput phenotyping can increase the speed of these observations by automating image capture and using computer vision to measure image features.
 During my graduate research, I developed the Maize Ear Scanner, a high-throughput phenotyping system designed to increase the speed of maize ear phenotyping.
 In this system, maize ears are rotated while a video captures the entire surface of the ear.
 The video is then computationally projected to create a flat image of the ear’s surface.
 This image is processed with a deep learning object detection pipeline which identifies kernel positions and colors. >400,000 kernels have been quantified using this system, enabling the identification of several genes involved in plant reproduction.

-I am currently working on new phenotyping methods and new ways to understand the data that they produce as part of my study of tomato responses to heat stress.
-This project will produce large amounts of phenotypic and genomic data.
-In addition to creating a new high-throughput pollen phenotyping system, I am studying methods to efficiently analyze these data.
-These methods include statistical techniques like genome-wide association and genomic prediction, the implementation of deep learning models on high-performance computing clusters with containerized code, and the development of Shiny apps to visualize and share data with my collaborators.
+I have worked on new phenotyping methods and new ways to understand the data that they produce as part of my studies of tomato responses to heat stress.
+This project produced large amounts of phenotypic and genomic data.
+In addition to creating a new high-throughput pollen phenotyping system, I studied methods to efficiently analyze these data.
+These methods included statistical techniques like genome-wide association and genomic prediction, the implementation of deep learning models on high-performance computing clusters with containerized code, and the development of Shiny apps to visualize and share data with my collaborators.